Patrick & Marguerite Sung Professor

 Techniques in which we have expertise include rheology, light scattering, and neutron scattering (SANS).
 More…

 Stopping blood loss from wounds is crucial during surgeries and on the battlefield.
-We got into this area when we discovered a ‘hemostatic’ polymer that is able to convert liquid blood into a gel (see above) by a self-assembly mechanism.
-The same polymer rapidly arrests bleeding from severe injuries in animal models.
-This technology won the Invention of the Year award at UMD in 2009, and since then has been patented and FDA-approved.
-Gel-e, Inc., a company run by a former student, is bringing this to the market.
+We got into this area when we found a ‘hemostatic’ polymer that converts liquid blood into a gel (see above movie) by self-assembly.
+Thus, the polymer is able to stop bleeding from severe injuries.
+This technology won Invention of the Year at UMD in 2009, and since then has been patented and FDA-approved.
+Medcura, has brought this to the market in 2021.

 Our lab is credited with the first biomedical device invented at UMCP to receive FDA approval.